Chapter 6.42

 6.42.040 Collection supervision.

 A. Appeals.
-Any person aggrieved by a regulation of or fee charged by the City shall have the right to appeal per Section 6.42.130, Appeal.
+Any person aggrieved by a regulation of or penalty charged by the City shall have the right to appeal per Section 6.42.130, Appeal.
+Any charge or fee issued by the franchise hauler must be disputed directly with the hauler.

 B. Log Book.
 Each contractor shall maintain a log complaint book in which all complaints received are recorded together with the manner in which the complaint was rectified.
-The log complaint book shall be available for inspection by the City Manager or his designated representative.
+The log complaint book shall be available for inspection by the City Manager or their designated representative.
 City shall also maintain log of any complaints it receives and provide said complaints to the franchise hauler.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

 6.42.050 Preparation of solid waste.

 A. Garbage.
-All garbage, before being placed in garbage containers for collection, shall have been drained of all free liquids and shall be wrapped in paper.
+All garbage, before being placed in garbage containers for collection, shall have been drained of all free liquids.

 B. Rubbish.
 All rubbish shall be drained of liquid before being deposited for collection.